citp/privacy-policy-historical/a/aw/awa/awaztoday.com.md

 We may update this Privacy Policy from time to time.
 We will advise you that changes have been made by posting a notice on our website or otherwise.
 Your use of the Awaz.tv Service constitutes your acceptance of the terms of our Privacy Policy, as may be amended or revised by us, and you are advised to consult our Privacy Policy regularly for any changes (revisions will be reflected by the "last update" notation below).

-**If you have any questions regarding Awaz.tv’s policies or practices relating to privacy, please direct them contact@awaz.tv**
+**If you have any questions regarding Awaz.tv�s policies or practices relating to privacy, please direct them contact@awaz.tv**

  _ **Collection and Use of Information**_
 While using the Awaz.tv Service you may, among other things, gather information on our website, publish and download content, subscribe to one of our services.
 In doing so, we may collect certain information about you.